dasMeds/dasMeds/README.md

 When I'm not writing code or pushing commits, you'll probably find me:

 - Cutting and editing videos — I care a lot about how things *feel*, not just how they look
-- Out with a camera — photography is how I see the world
+- Capturing and composing digital content — whether it's out with a camera or framing up the perfect in-game screenshots to design promotional sneak peeks for War Thunder servers
 - Editing photos and playing with visual composition
 - Learning something new — currently deep in frontend fundamentals and Java OOP